jsdealy/latin/miscellae/guideToLatinConversation.md

 152 Guide to Ledin Conversation,

-and an ordinarily begins a subordinate proposi- tion.^
+and an ordinarily begins a subordinate proposition.^

 Novistine Euclionem?
 Plant